 The second line configures the device.
 The keywords cts and rtson enable outgoing and incoming hardware flow control, respectively.
 The keyword dtron activates the DTR flag, which tells the modem that the Wireless Router is ready to accept calls.
 The size of the transmit/receive buffer is set to 1024 bytes.
 The modem keyword indicates that a modem is attached to the device.
 The speed at which the device should run is set to 9600 baud.
-Finally, the keyword up allows the Wireless Router to transmit data through this device and instructs the Wireless Router to treat the device as an additional console port.
-The enable keyword turns the physical device on, making it ready to transmit or receive data, and turns on the data-terminal-ready (DTR) and request-to-send (RTS) RS-232 control signals.
+Finally, the keyword up marks the device as running, and the enable keyword enables the processing of interrupts on incoming data.